Joyce630/assignment/assignment7_MobileFirst/README.md

 <ol>
 <li>I used a template on startbootstrap.com as a basic template for my website.
 It took a fairly long time to deconstruct the origin css and apply new style.
 A map and a bar chart were embedded.
 Data was fetched using getJson method.
 <br>Something strange happened when viewing the site in Safari.
-Here is the screenshot:(The first image is the problematic one, the second is the correct version.)
+Here is the screenshot:(The first img is problematic,and the second img shows the correct version.The navbar should be transparent on the top.)

 ![image](https://joyce630.github.io/joyceassignment.github.io/assignment7_MobileFirst/img/NavBarProblem.png)
 ![image](https://joyce630.github.io/joyceassignment.github.io/assignment7_MobileFirst/img/Correct.png)